A rowdy boy almost made her quit teaching. Then he became her son

-(CNN)Fourth grader Jerome Robinson was the bane of his young teacher's career.
+(CNN)Fourth-grader Jerome Robinson was the bane of his young teacher's career.

-"At certain points, his behavior got so bad," Chelsea Haley told CNN, "I thought 'I can't do this anymore.
+"At certain points, his behavior got so bad," Chelsea Haley said, "I thought, 'I can't do this anymore.
 I can't be a teacher.'"

 Haley joined Teach for America to make a difference in a low-income school.
 She did not expect to encounter a tough boy like Jerome.
 She definitely did not plan on adopting him and his little brother.